 Building a thorough high-resolution haplotype map relies on having a reference panel comprised of genome sequencing data from thousands of cats representing different breeds and geographic locations.
 If the reference panel has a small sample size or an obvious bias in population sampling, the allele frequency and allele co-segregation estimates on which the haplotype map is based will be inaccurate.

 In addition, as mentioned previously, genetic differences between feline breeds are minor and difficult to detect unless a large cat genome repository exists.
-Given the already discussed limitations of the feline genomics effort, cats are disadvantaged when it comes to having sufficient publically available genomic data for the creation of a highly detailed haplotype map (and therefore breed identification).
+Given the already discussed limitations of the feline genomics effort, cats are disadvantaged when it comes to having sufficient publicly available genomic data for the creation of a highly detailed haplotype map (and therefore breed identification).

 We first aimed to build the largest available reference panel of WGS data from purebred and mixed breed cats from across the world.
 Our reference panel is continuously enriched and updated with quality-controlled new cat DNA samples.
 This process of updating the reference panel takes full advantage of the screening potential of low-pass WGS.